delicious-ai/react-products/Instructions.md

 ### Notes

-- There are few directories in this project.
+- There are a few directories in this project.
 Please organize your code how you see fit.
 - To look at the designs in figma go [here](https://www.figma.com/file/P9GmyoEWk2O7kGM6AuKB0o/Product-Page-Concept?node-id=0%3A1&t=ILoZZFrw14ajd3TF-1)
 - You do not need to implement any functionality for the "Upload new product photo" button
 - Please make sure it is responsive as seen in the designs